GorgonFreeman/pebl_lite/README.md

 NodeJS middleware starter pack.
 Framework for making HTTP functions ready to call locally or host online and schedule to run automatically.

+## Hi!

+I'm John!
+If you're here from Shopify Editions.Dev, welcome to the repo, I hope you find it useful!
+Feel free to watch or star so I know if I touched any souls today c:

 ## Intro

 Each directory is a platform.